coreos/custom-coreos-disk-images/README.md

 # build-custom-rhcos-disks

-This repos contains files and instructions for building customized RHCOS (Red Hat CoreOS) disk images that are used for installation and bootstrapping of OpenShift Clusters.
+This repo contains files and instructions for building customized RHCOS (Red Hat CoreOS) disk images that are used for installation and bootstrapping of OpenShift Clusters.